SimonDelord/UBI-Security/pipelines/first-pipeline/readme.md

 OK there is something not working properly here.
 So instead, I have simply created a "one step  pipeline" and an associated pipeline-run.
 These two artefacts will be used as part of the overall pipeline.
+They make use of the pipeline-pvc-2 and container-pvc-2 PVCs to store their outputs.

 ### Third Task